How nodes are removed

 This type of removal is authoritative, however it is based on different criteria than the original evidence for its existence.

-An example of this would be a batch process, where a node creation (and therefore existence) is triggered from seeing the job running in the process list, but BMC Atrium Discovery might check the timestamp of a log file to see if it believes it is running regularly.
+An example of this would be a batch process, where a node creation (and therefore existence) is triggered from seeing the job running in the process list, but BMC Atrium Discovery may check the timestamp of a log file to see if it believes it is running regularly.

 This type will apply to any removal which involves actively seeking evidence about whether something exists.